-The statistics speak for themselves: 49% of padel in France say they play several times a week, against only 29% of tennis players.
+The statistics speak for themselves: 49% of padel players in France say they play several times a week, against only 29% of tennis players.

-Competition: the engine of players padel
+Competition: the driving force of padel players

 It is clear that competition is a real driving force when it comes to the practice of padel.
 For some, the number of 75.000 competitors should be reached by 2024, only 25 less than in Spain, a country with around 2.5 million practitioners!
 Proof that practitioners in France are more focused on competition than our neighbors on the other side of the Pyrenees.